Written by: Sanjeev

 Counter Productive Habits Of Bloggers about not planning anything

 In the end, people are not judged by the effort they put in but with the result, they generate.
 For gaining a good result, you should be more calculative in terms of how you want to spend your time.
+The idea should be to create some long term and short term goals for your blog.

 The goal should never be to write these many articles rather than audience growth, earning growth, engagement growth extra.
 Goals should be the one which matters in the long run and will be regarded as a success for your blog.
-Just publishing some number of articles does not become a success unless you have an audience to appreciate those articles.

 Do It All By Yourself Type Bloggers